noahehall/theBookOfNoah/databases/mysql_new.md

       - MUL - multiple occurrences, i.e. duplicate values are permitted for this column
         - this is permitted because the column is only one of multiple columns making up an index
     - extra - any extra information about this column
+  - `show` retrieve an entity list
+    - the `\G` flag is particularly useful
+    - `show character set` show all of the character sets installed on the server
+    - `show variables`
+    - `show create database` displays an SQL statement that can be used to create a database like the one given
     - `show create table` returns the statement needed to recreate the table
       - only method for viewing the options for a table
     - `show warnings` retrieve `notes` created when errors are suppressed via `if exists` flag

 ## DATABASES database & table schema